panzerdp/dmitripavlutin.com/content/posts/115-useeffect-infinite-loop/index.md

 *If you aren't familiar with `useEffect()`, I recommend reading my post [A Simple Explanation of React.useEffect()](/react-useeffect-explanation/) before continuing.
 Having good fundamental knowledge of a non-trivial subject helps bypass rookie mistakes*.

-## 1. The infinite loop created by side-effect updating state
+## 1. The infinite loop and side-effect updating state

 Imagine a simple functional component that contains an input element.
 What I'd like to do is show on the screen how much times the input has changed.